History of music: Antiquity

-Following the advent of writing, literate civilizations are termed part of the ancient world, a periodization which extends from the first Sumerian literature of Abu Salabikh (now Southern Iraq) of c.
-2600 BCE, until the Post-classical era of the 6th century CE.
+Following the advent of writing, literate civilizations are termed part of the ancient world, the first of which is Sumerian literature of Abu Salabikh (now Southern Iraq) of c.
+2600 BCE.
 Though the music of Ancient societies was extremely diverse, some fundamental concepts arise prominently in virtually all of them, namely monophony, improvisation and the dominance of text in musical settings.
-Varying song forms were present in Ancient cultures, including China, Egypt, Greece, India, Mesopotamia, Rome and the Middle East.
-The text, rhythm and melodies of these songs were closely aligned, as was music in general, with magic, science and religion.
-Complex song forms developed in later ancient societies, particularly the national festivals of China, Greece and India.
+Varying song forms were present in Ancient cultures, including China, Egypt, Greece, India, Mesopotamia, Rome, and the Middle East.
+The text, rhythm, and melodies of these songs were closely aligned, as was music in general, with magic, science, and religion.
+Complex song forms developed in later ancient societies, particularly the national festivals of China, Greece, and India.
 Later Ancient societies also saw increased trade and transmission of musical ideas and instruments, often shepherded by the Silk Road.
 For example, a tuning key for a qin-zither from 4th–5th centuries BCE China includes considerable Persian iconography.
 In general, not enough information exists to make many other generalizations about ancient music between cultures.

 The few actual examples of ancient music notation that survive usually exist on papyrus or clay tablets.
 Information on musical practices, genres, and thought is mainly available through literature, visual depictions, and increasingly as the period progresses, instruments.
 The oldest surviving written music is the Hurrian songs from Ugarit, Syria.
 Of these, the oldest is the Hymn to Nikkal (hymn no. 6; h.
 6), which is somewhat complete and dated to c.
 1400 BCE.
 However, the Seikilos epitaph is the earliest entirely complete noted musical composition.
-Dated to the 2nd-Century CE or later, it is an epitaph, perhaps for the wife of the unknown Seikilos.
+Dated to the 2nd Century CE or later, it is an epitaph, perhaps for the wife of the unknown Seikilos.